cyberfishtools/CFT-SecurePassword/README.md

 ```

-Using **UserProgram class** you can execute the program, simply write the required length of password you want to generate, instead of 10.
+Using **GeneratePassword class** you can execute the program, simply enter the 3 strings and  program uses SHA 256 to generate password.

 ```C#
 Console.WriteLine(Generator.PasswordGenerator(10));